 What is the Admin role?

 In Canvas, the Admin role is the administrator role.
 Users assigned the Admin role oversee and manage an institution's Canvas account or a Canvas sub-account within an institution.
 Admin permissions allow users to manage terms, create courses, view and moderate enrollments and content for all courses within an account, and view course and account data data.
 Additionally, Admins can direct communication within an account and its courses.
 Account-level permissions vary for sub-accounts and from institution to institution.
+For more information about account-level permissions, view the Canvas Account Permissions PDF.

 Only Admins may manage account-level permissions.
 Other Canvas user roles exist, each with varying levels of Canvas access.
 Teachers oversee Teacher Assistants, and together they create course content with which Students and Observers engage.
+For more information about course-level user permissions, view the Canvas Course Permissions PDF.

 Currently Canvas does not support a specific mobile app for the Admin role.
 However, an administrator may log in to any of the Canvas mobile apps and act as any user in the account.
 Admins with teacher or student roles can also view courses through the appropriate mobile app.